 Examples of entrepreneurs are everywhere.
 McDonald’s was founded by an entrepreneur.
 Facebook was built by an entrepreneur.
 Coca Cola was launched by an entrepreneur.
 Name a famous company, and there was an entrepreneur behind it.

 But for every entrepreneur that becomes a success, there are many others who fail.
-Gallup polling has found that 50% of business don’t make it past five years.
-According to Fortune Magazine, a staggering nine out of ten startups will eventually fail.
-Those numbers may seem disheartening, but it doesn’t mean you should never consider entrepreneurship for your career.
+According to a 2020 Investopedia article, 20% of business won’t make it through their first 2 years, while 45% may fail within the first 5 years.
+According to a 2014 Fortune Magazine article, a staggering nine out of ten startups will eventually fail.
+Those numbers may seem intimidating, yet it doesn’t mean you shouldn’t consider entrepreneurship for your career.

-With genuine passion, hard-work, a great idea, and a knack for learning, anyone can build a business and become a success.
+With genuine passion, hard-work, great ideas, and a knack for learning, anyone can build a business and become a success.

-Before you can start becoming an entrepreneur, however, you need to understand what an entrepreneur is, what it isn’t, and what it takes to become an entrepreneur.
-You should also understand what educations, including entrepreneur degrees, will help, as well as the pitfalls that you need to avoid.
+This article will cover what an entrepreneur is, what it isn’t, and what it takes to become an one.
+You should also understand what education, from previous work experience to college degrees, will help, as well as the pitfalls to avoid in building your own business.

-An entrepreneur is a term we hear a lot in this country, but do we really know what it is?
-When we think of entrepreneurs, we think of business owners of all types.
-Restauranteurs, auto shop owners, digital startups, self-employed photographers; all of these would count as entrepreneur careers.
+When thinking of entrepreneurs, it’s viable to imagine business owners of all types.
+Restaurateurs, auto shop owners, CEOs of digital startups, self-employed photographers; all of these count as entrepreneur careers.

-The word entrepreneur comes from the French word “to undertake.”
-No, not a grave-digging undertaker, but a person who undertakes risk and initiative with the end goal of financial profit.
+The word entrepreneur comes from the French word, à entreprendre, or, “to undertake.”
+So think, a person who undertakes risk and initiative with the end goal of financial profit.

 Entrepreneurs are defined as anyone who takes a risk with the goal of financial profit.

-Obviously making money is not the only motivator for entrepreneurs, but risk-taking, usually in the form of financial investments, is the underlying theme of all entrepreneurs.
+While making money is not the only motivator for entrepreneurs, risk-taking, usually in the form of financial investments, is the underlying theme of all entrepreneurs.

 Entrepreneurs are also working to build something that will last.
-One of the defining factors for an entrepreneur is to take the necessary steps to create a business that will, when managed properly, continue making them money while they are not working.
-A cafe owner, for example, will make money while the cafe is doing business, even if she’s picking up kids from school.
+One of the defining factors for an entrepreneur is that they take the necessary steps to create a business that will, when managed properly, continue making money while they are not working.
+A café owner, for example, will make money while the café is doing business, even if she’s taking on personal daily tasks outside her store.

 In today’s digitally-connected world, millions of people have taken their skills online and become freelancers.
 They take jobs as they come and work on their own terms, usually in writing, design, or as a consultant of some type.
 But are freelancers entrepreneurs?

-Freelancers carry many of the same characteristics as entrepreneurs (more on that below) but they aren’t building something that will eventually make a profit while they sleep, take a vacation, or leave for the day.
+Freelancers carry many of the same characteristics as entrepreneurs, but they aren’t building something that will eventually make a profit while they sleep, take a vacation, or leave for the day.
 While the two terms are fairly ambiguous, they are distinct.
 By most definitions a freelancer is not an entrepreneur.

 How can you tell if the life of an entrepreneur is for you?
-There are some certain traits, qualities, and values that most successful entrepreneurs share.
-While they don’t guarantee success, certain entrepreneurial characteristics lay a strong foundation for life of risk-taking and reward.
+There are certain traits, qualities, and values that most successful entrepreneurs share.
+While they don’t guarantee success, these entrepreneurial characteristics lay a strong foundation for a life of risk-taking and reward.

 Entrepreneurs are self-reliant.
 They enjoy being responsible for their own success and take pride in building something greater than themselves.